uber/crumb/README.md

 There are four annotations in the `:annotations` artifact:

-`@CrumbProducer` - This annotation signals to the processor that this element is used to produce metadata.
+`@CrumbProducer` - This annotation can be used on custom annotations to signal to the processor that elements annotated with the custom annotation are used to produce metadata.

-`@CrumbConsumer` - This annotation signals to the processor that this element is used to consume metadata.
+`@CrumbConsumer` - This annotation can be used on custom annotations to signal to the processor that elements annotated with the custom annotation are used to consume metadata.

-`@CrumbQualifier` - This annotation can be used on custom annotations to indicate that they are relevant for Crumb and used by extensions.
+`@CrumbQualifier` - This annotation can be used on custom annotations to indicate that elements annotated with the custom annotation are relevant for Crumb and used by extensions.

 `@CrumbConsumable` - A convenience annotation that can be used to indicate that this type should be available to the Crumb processor and any of its extensions (since processors have to declare which